 How Gemini chooses its sources

-Gemini does not browse the web in real time to answer.
-It queries an index, retrieves a set of candidate pages, extracts passages from them, then recomposes an answer while citing the most relevant sources.
-This retrieval-augmentation mechanism is the heart of the system, and it shapes all of your optimization work.
+Gemini doesn't crawl the web in real time to answer.
+It queries an index, retrieves a set of candidate pages, extracts passages, then recomposes an answer while citing the most relevant sources.
+This retrieval-augmentation mechanism is the heart of the system, and it governs all of your optimization work.

 The dominant criterion is the relevance of the passage to the query.
-Gemini does not score a site as a whole: it evaluates fragments.
-A page can be cited for one specific paragraph while the rest is ignored.
-That is why granularity matters as much as overall quality.
+Gemini doesn't grade a site as a whole: it evaluates fragments.
+A page can be cited for one precise paragraph while the rest is ignored.
+That's why granularity matters as much as overall quality: your unit of optimization isn't the site, nor even the page, but the paragraph.

 Three signals weigh heavily in the selection.
-First, organic position: pages already ranking well on Google start with an advantage.
-Next, content accessibility: Gemini must be able to read the passage without technical obstacles.
-Finally, perceived authority, which is not limited to inbound links but also includes off-site brand mentions.
+First, organic position: pages already ranking well on Google start ahead, because they're already in the candidate pool.
+Second, content accessibility: Gemini must be able to read the passage without technical obstacles.
+Third, perceived authority, which isn't limited to inbound links but includes off-site brand mentions, which we'll come back to.

-This extraction logic aligns with that of other engines.
-The principles we detail for getting cited by ChatGPT apply here with one major difference: Gemini relies on the Google index, which makes classic SEO far more decisive than on competing models.
+This extraction logic mirrors that of the other generative engines.
+The principles we detail for understanding how Perplexity selects its citations apply here with one major difference: Gemini relies on the Google index, which makes classic SEO far more decisive than on competing models.
+Where Perplexity favors freshness and live crawling, Gemini inherits all of Google's ranking machinery.

 The direct link with AI Overviews

-Optimizing for Gemini is, to a large extent, optimizing for AI Overviews.
+Optimizing for Gemini is largely optimizing for AI Overviews.
 Both systems share Google's retrieval infrastructure and draw from the same index.
-Understanding AI Overviews therefore gives you a direct map to Gemini citations.
+Understanding AI Overviews therefore gives you a direct map to Gemini citations, and vice versa.

-The figures are unambiguous.
+The numbers are unambiguous.
 More than 50% of Google queries now trigger an AI Overview.
-And 92% of the citations displayed in those answers come from the organic top 10.
-Classic SEO has never been so structuring for AI visibility.
+And 92% of the citations shown in those answers come from the organic top 10.
+Classic search has never been more structuring for AI visibility: without a presence in the top results, the gateway to Gemini stays shut.

-But one nuance changes everything: 47% of the positions cited in AI Overviews come from spots 5 to 10, not just the top three.
+But one nuance changes everything: 47% of the positions cited in AI Overviews come from slots 5 to 10, not just the top trio.
 In other words, a page in eighth position keeps real chances of being cited.
-The race is not reserved for the top three results.
+The race isn't reserved for the top three results, which opens a window for rising sites.

 But 47% come from positions 5 to 10: a respectable ranking is often enough to enter Gemini's citation perimeter.

 There is, however, a blind spot to exploit.
 Only 11% of domains are cited by both ChatGPT and AI Overviews.
 The ecosystems overlap little.
-A serious GEO strategy therefore cannot settle for optimizing for a single engine: it must cover Gemini, ChatGPT, and Perplexity with partially distinct levers.
+A serious GEO strategy therefore can't settle for optimizing for a single engine: to place each lever, our comparison of ChatGPT vs Perplexity vs Claude shows how much the selection mechanics differ from one system to another.
+To go further on Google specifically, our dedicated guide to optimizing for AI Overviews details the levers that apply equally to Gemini.

 | Criterion | Classic SEO | Gemini optimization |